 Daphney attended the University of Connecticut and received as a bachelor's degree in human development and family studies.
 She then attended Central Connecticut State University, where she worked as a program advisor in the Department of Student Activities and Leadership Development and received a master's degree in counseling with a specialization in Student Development in Higher Education.
 Prior to coming to SCSU, Daphney worked at Bryant University as the assistant director for the Office of Campus Engagement.

 assistant director, fiscal administration

 Charlene Cammarasana has worked at Southern Connecticut State University since 1999 as secretary in the Office of Student Involvement.
 Charlene assists club and organization members and advisers in all of their endeavors.
 She is responsible for managing the student staff and provides administrative support for the director and assistant director.
 Charlene earned her bachelor's degree in communication in May 2007.

 At Southern, Joey will be pursing his Masters Degree in Business Administration.
-As a Graduate Intern with Student Involvement and Leadership Development, he will be serving as the advisor for Programs Council and the Special Events Committee as well as assisting the office in the many programming opportunities throughout the year.
+As a Graduate Intern with Student Involvement and Leadership Development, he will be serving as the advisor for Programs Council and the Special Events Committee.
+Joey also serves on numerous committees throughout the university, as well as assisting the office in the many programming opportunities throughout the year.

 community engagement/greek life